 Other Direct Costs

-Faculty who anticipate the use of a research animals or animals requiring special care, should consult with the Lab Animal Resource Center staff to see whether the funds estimated will be adequate and whether the Animal Resource Center has adequate facilities to accommodate the animals.
+Faculty who anticipate the use of research animals or animals requiring special care, should consult with the Lab Animal Resource Center staff to see whether the funds estimated will be adequate and whether the Animal Resource Center has adequate facilities to accommodate the animals.

 Facilities and Administrative Costs